 The common traumatic injuries that can occur are broken bones, ligament injuries, dislocations.
 Broken bones and ligament injuries often happen with sports that involve contact, like wrestling or football, but can also happen with snow sports like snowboarding and skiing when athletes are falling (making contact with the ground).
 Finger dislocations can happen with sports involving a ball, like basketball, and elbow dislocations can happen from body weight going through the whole arm like in gymnastics.

-The second category of injuries are those that are repetitive in nature meaning they happen little bits over a period of time.
-The elbow is the most common part of the arm that these injuries occur.
+The second category of injuries are those that are repetitive in nature, happening little by little over a period of time.
+The elbow is the most common part of the arm that these injuries occur in.
 Pain on the inside of the elbow often comes from throwing sports such as baseball, softball and water polo.
 Pain on the outside of the elbow happens often with racquet sports like tennis or racquetball.
 We also see wrist ligament injuries from sports involving tumbling, like gymnastics or cheerleading, because of the repetitive pressure put on the wrist.

 The successful treatment of wrist injuries requires many key elements with the two most important being the skill of an occupational or physical therapist that specializes in seeing elbow, wrist and sports injuries and a patient willing to participate in their therapy.
 All of the therapists at Armworks Hand Therapy specialize in the treatment of the elbow, wrist, and hand so we see these types of injuries all day, every day.